There are so many things to see and do in Norfolk!

 Hunstanton's location makes it the perfect base for exploring the surrounding coast and countryside of North and West Norfolk.
 Norfolk and in particular Hunstanton is perfect for a fun packed family holiday.
 Sandringham House, Holkham Hall, Snettisham Park, Norfolk Lavender at Heacham, Hunstanton's Sea Life Sanctuary, RSPB reserves at Snettisham and Titchwell plus much, much more.

 Best way to explore the beach?
-It’s a Searles Sea Tours of course!
+It’s a Searles Sea Tour of course!
 Hop aboard one of Captain Willie’s amphibious Wash Monsters and sail out to a sandbank or drive and wade along the beach.
-Top-rated by Tripadvisor.
+And it's a top-rated attraction, as voted for by Tripadvisor.
 Ask at reception for details or walk along the promenade towards town and you’ll find Captain Willie’s shore-based headquarters.

 Round the corner of the coast, just minutes by car from Searles Leisure Resort, you’ll find the vast sandy beaches of the North Norfolk coast.
 Starting with the idyllic Holme-next-the-Sea, backed by pinewoods like a Greek Island, then onto Brancaster, surely the biggest stretch of flat sand you’ll ever find… hang on, that might be Holkham or Wells-next-the-Sea… seriously, you won’t find so much sandy beach anywhere else in the UK!
 And they’re all shallow and safe.
-But to be careful the tide comes in quick, so beware not to get stranded on a sand bank.
+But do be careful, as the tide comes in quick, so beware not to get stranded on a sandbank.

-Norfolk is home to several Areas of Outstanding Natural Beauty and nature reserves. the Norfolk Wildlife Trust with whom we are proud to be Silver Sponsors, at Holme and Cley have great fun things for the children, and so does RSPB Titchwell and Snettisham.
-Then there’s the National Trust at Brancaster, who also do lots for kids.
+Norfolk is home to several areas of Outstanding Natural Beauty and nature reserves, including the Norfolk Wildlife Trust, with whom we are proud to be Silver Sponsors.
+Holme and Cley have some fabulously fun things to do for the children, and so does RSPB Titchwell and Snettisham.
+Then there’s the National Trust at Brancaster, who also have some great days out for kids.

 You serious bird-watchers will know where to go, but if you’ve always wanted to have a go at ‘twitching’ – and we do recommend it – all the reserves have tips and advice and even guided walks and talks.
-And don’t forget Pensthorpe Natural Park with lots of activities and walks for all the family.
+And don’t forget Pensthorpe Natural Park, which has lots of activities and walks for all the family.

 Hunstanton is a thriving and rightly famous seaside resort town.
 But did you know it’s also home to the UK’s biggest (and best) joke shop?
 You’ll also find funfairs, fish and chips, fishing and camping gear and that vital ingredient for any summer holiday: lashings of ice cream!

 Of course there are lots of shops too, with some great local crafts available from the Le Strange Barns, just across the Putting Green, and everything smelling of well, lavender, at Norfolk Lavender.
-Paint me Ceramics is a great place to take the children on a wet afternoon, or leave them there on a fine one while you enjoy some serious shopping.
+Paint me Ceramics is a great place to take the children on a wet afternoon, or leave them there while you enjoy some serious shopping.